fulstak/rhombus-wiki/content/support/faq/part-coin.md

 | RingCT (4 ring members)       | 5,723 B | 3,009 B     | ~1,949 B          |

-## What is PART's inflation rate?
+## What is RHOM's inflation rate?

-Current annual inflation of PART coins is 2 %.
+Current annual inflation of RHOM coins is 2 %.
 You can see historical rates below:

 | Period | Staking rewards / inflation rate |
 |--------|----------------------------------|